-Additional course work, taken outside the College of Education, is required for the academic specialization in secondary education.
-The ASU West College of Arts and Sciences offers courses that are required for secondary education certification in four areas - English, History, Social Studies, and Mathematics.
-Since these four secondary specializations are best supported at ASU West, preference in admissions is given to students applying to these areas.
-Secondary majors, who elect a specialization other than the four offered at ASU West, must complete a substantial portion of their specialization course work and the major methods course at ASU Main.
-Refer to the pages shown below for descriptions of the academic specializations available at ASU West.
+Additional course work, taken outside the College of Teacher Education and Leadership, is required for the academic specialization in secondary education.
+The New College of Interdisciplinary Arts and Sciences offers courses that are required for secondary education certification in four areas - English, History, Social Studies, and Mathematics.
+Since these four secondary specializations are best supported at ASU's West campus, preference in admissions is given to students applying to these areas.
+Secondary majors, who elect a specialization other than the four offered at West campus, must complete a substantial portion of their specialization course work and the major methods course at ASU's Tempe campus.
+Refer to the pages shown below for descriptions of the academic specializations available at West campus.

 Academic specialization Page

-English 126
+English 199

-History 130
+History 204

-Mathematics 133
+Mathematics 187

-Social Studies 151
+Social Studies 213